Skip links

 When Do Cats Sleep During the Day?

-Cats are crepuscular, which means they are most active during the dawn and dusk hours.
-This is another trait that has carried over from their wild ancestors, who hunted most effectively during these times when their prey was most active.
+Cats are crepuscular, meaning they are most active during dawn and dusk.
+This trait has carried over from their wild ancestors, who hunted most effectively during these times when their prey was most active.
 As a result, you’ll often find your cat snoozing during the day and becoming more active in the early morning and late evening.

 The Stages of Sleep: A Cats Sleep Cycle

-Cats, much like humans, undergo various stages of sleep, which include both Rapid Eye Movement (REM) sleep and Non-REM sleep.
+Much like humans, cats undergo various sleep stages, including Rapid Eye Movement (REM) sleep and Non-REM sleep.
 These stages contribute to their overall sleep cycle, enabling them to experience a combination of deep, restful sleep and periods of dreaming.
-Here’s a more detailed guide on how to recognize what stage of sleep your cat is in.
+Here’s a more detailed guide on recognizing what stage of sleep your cat is in.

 REM sleep is characterized by rapid eye movements, hence its name.
 During this stage, cats’ brains are highly active, and their bodies may exhibit twitching or occasional limb movements.
 It is during REM sleep that dreaming commonly occurs in cats.
 Just like humans, cats may engage in a range of dream-like activities, such as chasing imaginary prey or engaging in playful behavior.
 Their whiskers, paws, and even tails may exhibit slight movements, indicating their involvement in these dream scenarios.